 I've been listening to episodes of The Cluster F Theory that we've recorded to get them ready to release and weirdly three of our guests have mentioned pockets, including Caroline Criado Perez this week.
-Caroline is the one who first got me thinking about pockets forever ago.
-Nearly 10 years ago, I wrote the following for The Pool (remember that?) and thought I'd share it here.

 The best thing I ever did was learn to sew, now I make sure I always make clothes with big enough pockets to not need a handbag.
 Occasionally I'll wear something pre-made and spend my whole time annoyed at the lack of pockets.